-Installation of firmware and hardware setup
+Installation of firmware and software environment

 Firmware installation